Yuri Kochiyama: Asian American movement activism

 Kochiyama is considered an important figure in the Asian American movement, which, drawing upon anti-imperialist and antiracist ethics, adopted a pan-Asian focus.
 Members of the Chinese, Filipino, Japanese, Korean, South Asian, and Southeast Asian communities all participated.
 In 1969, Kochiyama joined Asian Americans for Action (AAA), a pan-Asian advocacy organization operating in New York.
 As part of her work with the AAA, Kochiyama participated in various anti-war demonstrations in New York and Washington, D.C.
 Many Asian American activists considered Kochiyama a mentor, and she spoke at several events on behalf of the movement.

 Conversion to Islam and family struggles

 In 1971, Kochiyama, influenced by Malcolm's teachings and by imprisoned imam Rasul Suleiman, converted to Sunni Islam.
-She studies with Suleiman, attending the Sankore mosque in Greenhaven Prison in Stormville, New York.
+She studied with Suleiman, attending the Sankore mosque in Greenhaven Prison in Stormville, New York.
 Worrying about how her family would react, she hid her conversion from her husband and children, only discussing it with her daughter Aichi.
 She also began to experience marital difficulties during the early 1970s as her movement activities interfered with her home life.
 In 1975, her son, Billy, committed suicide by drowning himself in the Hudson River after being severely injured in a car accident in 1967, which left him without a leg.
 After Billy's death, Kochiyama reduced her commitments to spend more time with her family.
 She deconverted from Islam in 1975.